 Boxed trifectas are even more confusing to some new punters.
 It’s similar to a trifecta bet; however, the three horses can place in any order.
 You must only predict the top three for the race.
 Each Way betting at Ladbrokes, and other bookies, is on one horse, not multiple.
 You place these when you’re not confident in the horse winning.
 In other words, you do this if you think it’s going to be a close race.

 The bottom line: If horse race betting is new to you, trying each way wagers is a superb way to get comfortable and involves gambling with a lower risk of losing money.

 Advantages and Disadvantages

 - At Ladbrokes, one main advantage of an Each Way bet is that it’s ultimately a form of insurance.
 If the horse doesn’t win, at least you have a fall back on the place part of the wager.
-It’s better to earn some money back than to lose altogether.

 - On the opposite end of the spectrum, the main disadvantage of each-way bets is the lower profit you take if the horse wins.
 The profit is approximately 36% lower than placing a stand-alone win bet.

 - You miss out on the benefits of the full odds and stake payout.
 If you’re confident in a horse for the winner, stick to the standard bet.
 This way you’ll avoid disappointment.

 - If the participant doesn’t win, but crosses the finish line second or third (depending on the race), the payout is better than betting on a place wager.
 Bear in mind that it’s uncommon for Ladbrokes to provide place odds in horse races.

 If you plan to gamble on the horses with Ladbrokes, then you must take a couple of factors into consideration, especially if you’re a beginner.